Residents of aged care facilities and people receiving aged care services in their homes have rights. These include the right to:

 - advocacy support

-Alternatively, you can seek assistance from Advocacy Tasmania by ringing 1800 005 131 (free call).
+Alternatively, if you have a complaint about residential aged care you can seek assistance from Advocacy Tasmania by ringing 1800 005 131 (free call).

 Advocacy Tasmania’s services in residential aged care are: